SoftCysec/LinkedIn-ICP-Canister/README.md

 ## Overview

 LinkedIn ICP Canister is a decentralized Internet Computer (ICP) canister that implements basic LinkedIn-like functionalities, including posting, liking, commenting, and following users.
-This project demonstrates how to build and deploy a custom canister on the Internet Computer network using Motoko and the `azle` tool.
+This project demonstrates how to build and deploy a custom canister on the Internet Computer network using the `azle`.

 ## Features